boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    Transport Network Slicing:

    5G Network Slicing:
-   : An objective of 5G Network Slicing is to provide dedicated
+   : The objective of 5G Network Slicing is to provide dedicated
       resources of the whole 5G infrastructure to some users/customers, applications, or Public Land Mobile Networks (PLMNs) (e.g., RAN sharing).
 These resources are from the Transport Network (TN), RAN,